jackyzha0/go-remote-debug/README.md

 # Remote Debugging Containerized Go Applications
 #### A guide by Jacky Zhao

-Below is a quick, basic tutorial on how to use IntelliJ's Go plugin to debug Go applications running in Docker containers.
+Below is a quick, basic tutorial on how to use IntelliJ's Go plugin (or GoLand) to debug Go applications running in Docker containers.
 To do this, we build the containers with a tool called Delve, the Go debugger.